Andrés de Vandelvira

 Andrés de Vandelvira (1509-1575) was a Spanish architect, active mainly in Jaén, Uclés, Baeza, and Úbeda during the Renaissance.
 He was born in Alcaraz, in the province of Albacete and died in Jaén.

 The church of Nuestra Señora de la Asunción in Villacarrillo was one of his first works in Jaén.

-Among his most notable works is the Chapel of the Savior in Úbeda, based on a project by Diego de Siloé, and commissioned by Francisco de los Cobos.
-The Chapel is located on the Vazquez de Molina Square next to the Dean Ortega Palace and the Vázquez de Molina Palace, both designed by Vandelvira.
+Among his most notable works is the Holy Chapel of the Savior in Úbeda, based on a project by Diego de Siloé, and commissioned by Francisco de los Cobos.
+The Chapel is located on the Vazquez de Molina Square next to the Dean Ortega Palace and the Vázquez de Molina Palace, both designed by Vandelvira, and commissioned by Fernando Ortega Salido and Juan Vázquez de Molina respectively.

 He completed the Chapel of the Benavides in the convent of San Francisco of Baeza.
 He also helped complete Baeza Cathedral, the Convent of Santo Domingo, La Guardia de Jaén, and the Hospital de Santiago in Úbeda.
 His masterpiece is considered to be Jaén Cathedral.